matth1010/CoinJar/README.md

-#Instructions#
+# Instructions

--Debug CoinJarWebApi.
+1. Debug CoinJarWebApi.
--localhost will open in browser(eg. http://localhost:51255/)
+2. localhost will open in browser(eg. http://localhost:51255/)
--Open SwaggerUi by adding key 'swagger' to localhost(eg. http://localhost:51255/swagger) -Click on CoinJar controller.
+3. Open SwaggerUi by adding key 'swagger' to localhost(eg. http://localhost:51255/swagger)
+4. Click on CoinJar controller.
--Now you can run any of the functions by clicking on them.
+5. Now you can run any of the functions by clicking on them.